CERVICAL MYELOPATHY

 • They are conveniently located in three locations in Dallas, Plano, and Frisco, Texas

 Finally, if you are considering treatment for cervical myelopathy, we urge you to schedule an appointment with the Southwest Scoliosis and Spine Institute.
-At the meeting, they can help you understand your condition and develop a treatment plan that is right for you.
+So pick up the phone today and give us a call.
+At the appointment, the doctors can help you understand your condition and develop a treatment plan that is right for you.

 ____________________